 The improvisation turned out to be the most succesful part of the evening and I thoroughly enjoyed myself!
 Coming from a serious conservatoire background, improvisation had never really been on my radar, so I was stepping out of my comfort zone.
 The ideas began to tumble out.
 What about sitting outside and copying the sounds around me?
 What about sitting in a tree for hours pretending to be a bird (you get cold!)?
 What about recording birdsong and then playing around with the sounds and then playing over the top of them?

 I'm so lucky to live in such a stunning part of the country... right by the Pennines in County Durham.
 The focus of my project has settled on a little spot right on the edge of farmland, woodland and moorland.
 Perfect for hearing a really wide variety of birdsong.
 The sound of the curlew I think will always be my favourite... so hauntingly beautiful.

 So now the project is growing and developing every day.
 I am spending one morning every week recording the dawn chorus in this little magic spot and getting to know every nook and cranny.
 I'm practising my improvisation and working on my music production skills.

-The idea is to eventually produce a series of concerts, birdbaths (like a gong bath but with birdsong), sound installations and a series of workshops for children and teenagers.
-We'll get there one day.
-For now you'll find me out in a field somewhere, playing with the birds.
+I'm also planning a festival of birdsong: a series of concerts, birdbaths (like a gong bath but with birdsong), sound installations and a series of workshops for children and teenagers.
+Funding permitted, this will happen at Ushaw College, County Durham in April 2023!